Suspected Dhaka cafe attack planner arrested

 Story highlights

-- Jahangir Alam is accused of being a key planner of July attack of an upscale cafe
+- Jahangir Alam is accused of being a key planner of July attack on an upscale cafe

 - Police believe he is a senior member of a local Islamist terror group